-Lungs excised for immunostaining were inflated to 25 cm H_2O and fixed with 10% buffered formalin.
-Terminal deoxynucleotidyl transferase dUTP nick end labeling (TUNEL)+, p53+ and p21+ cells, and TUNEL+/T1 α + and TUNEL+/pro-surfactant protein C+ cells were identified in multiple paraffin-embedded 5 μ m sections of the entire mouse lung by immunohistochemical and immunofluorescence staining as described in the additional methods section of the Online Data Supplement.
+Lungs excised for immunostaining were inflated to 25 cm H2O and fixed with 10% buffered formalin.
+Terminal deoxynucleotidyl transferase dUTP nick end labeling (TUNEL)+, p53+ and p21+ cells, and TUNEL+/T1 $\alpha$ + and TUNEL+/prosurfactant protein C+ cells were identified in multiple paraffin-embedded 5-μm sections of the entire mouse lung by immunohistochemical and immunofluorescence staining as described in the online supplement.

-Lung caspase-3 activity
+Lung Caspase-3 Activity

-Caspase-3 activity was determined in homogenates of whole sets of mouse lungs using a Caspase-3 Fluorometric Assay Kit (Biovision, Mountain View, CA, USA) according to the manufacturer's instructions.
+Caspase-3 activity was determined in homogenates of whole sets of mouse lungs using a Caspase-3 Fluorometric Assay Kit (Biovision, Mountain View, CA) according to the manufacturer's instructions.

-Mouse bronchoalveolar lavage and LPA analysis
+Mouse BAL and LPA Analysis

 BAL samples for analysis of LPA levels were obtained as previously described (2).
-LPA concentrations were determined by electrospray ionization mass spectrometry (ESI-MS) by an investigator blinded to the identity of the samples, also as previously described (15).
-Concentrations of 16:0, 18:0, 18:1, 18:2, 20:4 and 22:6 LPA were measured, and added to determine total BAL LPA concentrations.
+LPA concentrations were determined by electrospray ionization mass spectrometry by an investigator blinded to the identity of the samples as previously described (15).
+Concentrations of 16:0, 18:0, 18:1, 18:2, 20:4, and 22:6 LPA were measured and added to determine total BAL LPA concentrations.

-NHBE, R3/1 and PMLF cell culture, and apoptosis, detachment and attachment assays
+NHBE, R3/1, and PMLF Cell Culture and Apoptosis, Detachment, and Attachment Assays

-Normal human bronchial epithelial (NHBE) cells (Lonza, Basel, Switzerland) were initially cultured in tissue culture-treated polystyrene flasks (Corning, Lowell, MA, USA) in bronchial epithelial cell growth medium (BEGM®, Lonza) according to the manufacturer's instructions, and used when 60 to 70% confluent at passages 5 to 8.
-R3/1 cells, a rat alveolar epithelial cell line with several characteristic features of type I cells (16, 17), were the kind gift of Dr. Roland Koslowski (University of Technology, Dresden, Germany) and were cultured in DMEM medium with 10% FBS (DMEM-10%).
-Primary mouse lung fibroblasts (PMLF) were isolated from WT and LPA1 KO mice and cultured in TC-treated polystyrene flasks in DMEM with 15% FBS (DMEM-15%) according to the standard methods of our laboratory (18).
-All cells were cultured at 37°C and 5% CO2 in a humidified incubator.
-NHBE cells and PMLF apoptosis assays, and NHBE cells and R3/1 cell detachment and attachment assays, were performed as described in the Online Data Supplement.
+NHBE cells (Lonza, Basel, Switzerland) were initially cultured in tissue culture-treated polystyrene flasks (Corning, Lowell, MA) in bronchial epithelial cell growth medium (Lonza) according to the manufacturer's instructions and used when 60 to 70% confluent at passages 5 to 8.
+R3/1 cells, a rat alveolar epithelial cell line with several characteristic features of type I cells (16, 17), were the kind gift of Dr. Roland Koslowski (University of Technology, Dresden, Germany) and were cultured in DMEM medium with 10% FBS.
+PMLFs were isolated from WT and LPA1 KO mice and cultured in tissue culture-treated polystyrene flasks in DMEM with 15% FBS according to the standard methods of our laboratory (18).
+All cells were cultured at 37°C and 5% CO2 in a hunidified incubator.
+NHBE cells and PMLF apoptosis assays and NHBE cells and R3/1 cell detachment and attachment assays were performed as described in the online supplement.